tom-howard/ros/docs/wsl-ros/vscode.md

       ![](../images/vscode/win_menu.png)
     </figure>

-1. You should have already installed the "Remote - WSL" extension, [as instructed on the Getting Started page](../getting-started/#vscode).
+1. You should have already [installed the "Remote - WSL" extension](../configure-vscode).
 If so, then a green icon should be visible in the bottom left-hand corner of the application window:

     <figure markdown>
       ![](../images/vscode/remote_wsl_installed.png){width=600}